was successfully added to your cart.

 .save(output_path)

-In this post, we have constructed the simplest de-identification pipeline to conceal all text in DICOM images.
+In this post, we have constructed the simplest de-identification pipeline to remove all text in DICOM images.
 In the next post, we will create a more complex pipeline using NER de-identification models with Spark NLP and Spark NLP for Healthcare.

 Links